LingBlackSama/LB-Connection/README.md

   CallBack: (any) -> any): ((any) -> any)),
 )
 ```
+The function sets the RemoteFunction invoke callBack to `CallBack` function

 ## LBConnection.RemoteFunction.GetInvokeCallBack
 ```lua
 type LBConnection.RemoteFunction.GetInvokeCallBack = () -> ((any) -> any)
 function LBConnection.RemoteFunction.GetInvokeCallBack(): ((any) -> any)
 ```
+The function returns the callback that was set with `LBConnection.RemoteFunction.InvokeCallBack`.

 ## LBConnection.Bindable
 ```lua